KaveIO/Eskapade/docs/source/MacOS.rst

   export PYTHONPATH=$SPARK_HOME/python/:$PYTHONPATH
   export PYSPARK_SUBMIT_ARGS="--master local[4] --num-executors 1 --executor-cores 4 --executor-memory 4g pyspark-shell"

-  # --- setup ESKAPADE
+  # --- setup Eskapade
   cd ~/git/gitlab-nl/decision-engine
   source ./eskapade/setup.sh
   source ./analyticsengine/setup.sh

-To automate this you can put it in a 'setup_eskapade.sh' script.
+To automate this you can put it in a 'setup_eskapade.sh' script, but at the time of writing we have not done this yet.